VarArnas/BigInt/README.md

 - **free_bigint** - releases the memory allocated for the BigInt struct.

 - **remove_leading_zeros** - removes any leading zeros inside a BigInt struct.

-- **swap** - swaps pointers of two variables of BigInt with one another.

 - **compare** - compares two BigInts, and returns 1 if the first BigInt given, is more or equal to the second BigInt, else returns 0.